Information about the housing register

 No, you will not be eligible for the Housing Register.

-I have an annual income of £60,000 or more per year, can I apply for the housing register?
+I have a combined annual income of £50,000 or more per year, can I apply for the housing register?

 I have savings or assets exceeding £16,000, can I apply for the housing register?